proximiio/proximiio-js-library/README.md

       // Optional, default: true, if no label-line is defined in the feature metadata,
       // if enabled it's automatically generated based on the longest polygon border
       autoLabelLines: boolean

+      // Optional, default: false, when enabled polygon label opacity will decrease with increasing map pitch
+      adaptiveLabelOpacity: boolean

+      // Optional, default: 30, maximum pitch when polygon label will be visible if `adaptiveLabelOpacity` is enabled
+      adaptiveMaxPitch: 30
    },

    // Optional, you can define more features to display as polygons and enable